Campo de Cahuenga: History

 The original adobe structure was demolished in 1900.
-The city of Los Angeles provided funds for the purchase of the property in 1923, and a Mission Revival and Spanish Colonial Revival style replica "adobe" ranch house was built by the city following an effort led by Irene T. Lindsay, then president of the San Fernando Valley Historical Society, and dedicated on November 2, 1950.
+The city of Los Angeles provided funds for the purchase of the property in 1923, and a Mission Revival and Spanish Colonial Revival style replica "adobe" ranch house was built by the city following an effort led by Mrs. A.S.C.
+Forbes and Irene T. Lindsay, then president of the San Fernando Valley Historical Society, and dedicated on November 2, 1950.
 It is now a park and interpretive center managed by the City of Los Angeles's Department of Recreation and Parks in partnership with the Campo de Cahuenga Historical Memorial Association.
 Campo de Cahuenga is registered on the National Register of Historic Places, as California Historical Landmark No. 151, and as Los Angeles Historic-Cultural Monument No. 29.

 The foundations of the original adobe were unearthed beneath Lankershim Boulevard during construction of the Metro B Line subway.
 The parts of the foundations within the park are preserved as an exhibit, and the "footprint" of the foundations under the street and sidewalk is marked by decorative pavement.

 Campo de Cahuenga is often confused with the nearby Rancho Cahuenga, an inholding within the Rancho Providencia land grant, now part of Burbank.

-The building is used by various organizations for special programs and regular meetings, and it is open with a docent on the first Saturday of each month, from 12:00 PM to 4:00 PM.
+The building is used by various organizations for special programs and regular meetings, and it is open on Tuesdays, Thursdays, Fridays 10 AM to 4 PM and Saturdays from 10 AM to 2 PM.